Hausjärvi Gravel Pit Murders: Similar unsolved cases in the area

-In year 1988 there were several cases of a man with a similar description and driving a white Volkswagen Passat liftback harassing women in the areas close by and even attempting to abduct a 19-year-old woman in Hämeenlinna by threatening her with a pistol while the woman was able to escape from a moving car.
+In 1988, there were several cases of a man with a similar description driving a white Volkswagen Passat hatchback harassing women in the areas close by, even forcing a 19-year-old woman in Hämeenlinna into his car by threatening her with a pistol.
+The woman was able to escape from the moving car.

-In December 1987 a 19-year-old woman Heidi Härö went missing in Mäntsälä after leaving a local bar and probably hitching a ride.
-Her decomposed body was found five months later from a forest area in Pukkila with some of her clothes missing.
+In December 1987, a 19-year-old woman, Heidi Härö, went missing in Mäntsälä after leaving a local bar and probably hitching a ride.
+Her decomposed body was found five months later in a forest area in Pukkila with some of her clothes missing.

 Offender's profile

-Over the years, the perpetrator has been profiled largely based on Meriläinen's story and events, with the description as following:
+Over the years, the perpetrator has been profiled largely based on Meriläinen's story and events, with the description as follows: